raspibo/robot-interface/README.md

 This interface is tested on Firefox 48.0, it should work on webkit browsers as well but at the moment it fails.

-To use, connect to arietta address at port 3000.
+To use it, connect to Arietta's address at port 3000.

-To exit press CTRL-C.
+CTRL-C quits.